aulong-msft/White-Elephant-Templates/README.md

 ### Adding a New Gift and Linking to a Slide

-1. Duplicate a previous slide containing animations.
+- Duplicate a previous slide containing animations.
-1. Then add a unique picture of a present
+- Then add a unique picture of a present
-1. On slide 4 add a smaller picture of that present and the text next to it.
+- On slide 4 add a smaller picture of that present and the text next to it.
-1. Set the Hyperlink by selecting the picture you want to add the hyperlink to
+- Set the Hyperlink by selecting the picture you want to add the hyperlink to
-1. Go to the "Insert" tab on the PowerPoint ribbon.
+- Go to the "Insert" tab on the PowerPoint ribbon.
-1. Click on "Link" or "Action" (the wording may vary depending on your PowerPoint version).
+- Click on "Link" or "Action" (the wording may vary depending on your PowerPoint version).
-1. In the dialog box that appears, choose "Hyperlink to" and then select "Slide...".
+- In the dialog box that appears, choose "Hyperlink to" and then select "Slide...".
-1. Choose the slide you want to link to and click "OK".
+- Choose the slide you want to link to and click "OK".

 ### Animations for Gift Disappearance

-1. On the Home tab, in the Editing group, click "Select" and then click "Selection Pane".
+- On the Home tab, in the Editing group, click "Select" and then click "Selection Pane".
-1. The Selection Pane will open on the right side of the screen and will display a list of all the objects on the current slide in the order they were inserted.
+- The Selection Pane will open on the right side of the screen and will display a list of all the objects on the current slide in the order they were inserted.
-1. rename the to present x and drag it in present order at the top of the list to keep track of this image for the animation to make it dissapear (note alphabetical order is not a feature *tear*)
+- Rename the to present x and drag it in present order at the top of the list to keep track of this image for the animation to make it dissapear (note alphabetical order is not a feature *tear*)
-1. then once the present is selected go to animation -> choose "fade" under "exit"
+- Once the present is selected go to animation -> choose "fade" under "exit"
-1. then ensure "Onclick" is selcted with duration 00.05
+- Then ensure "Onclick" is selcted with duration 00.05
-1. next to this click on the tigger icon -> "On click of" then choose present x from previous step.
+- Next to this click on the tigger icon -> "On click of" then choose present x from previous step.

 ## Preparing Before the Game